 Selling online with Shopify.
 It’s something many bricks and mortar businesses are now asking how it’s done.
 This blog post explains how.

 If you have a bricks & mortar store and have shut your doors to protect your employees, customers, your family and yourself, then the solution could be to gain sales online with Shopify and Google Shopping.
-This could be either your first venture into online selling or maybe you are looking to get more from your existing ecommerce business.
+This could be either your first venture into online selling or you may want to get more from your existing e-commerce business.

 There are so many tools out there to help you sell online, from website page builders to fully customised eCommerce websites and from Google Ads to Facebook and Instagram.
 The decision can be a difficult one to make.
 Selling online with Shopify is one of the quickest and easiest ways to get up and running.

 If you are looking to improve your current online offering or to start your online shop from scratch, then the best solution could be just around the corner.
-As Shopify Partners & Google Partners with a specialisation in Google Shopping, we are experts in getting businesses like yours the online exposure and sales you need to enhance your current operations.
+As Shopify Partners & Google Partners specialising in Google Shopping, we are experts in getting businesses like yours the online exposure and sales you need to enhance your current operations.

 Never had an online store before?

 If your business has always been run through a bricks & mortar store, then moving to provide an online proposition can be a scary prospect.
 You will likely be asking yourself questions like “What kind of website do I want?”
 “Which provider offers the best solution?”
 “How do I get website visitors?”
 “How do I market my website?” among many others.